Love in the Afternoon (1972 film)

 Love in the Afternoon (L'Amour, l'après-midi; released in North America as Chloe in the Afternoon) is a 1972 French romantic comedy-drama film written and directed by Éric Rohmer.
-It is the sixth and final instalment in Rohmer's Six Moral Tales series.
+It is the sixth and final installment in Rohmer's Six Moral Tales series.

 An English-language remake starring Chris Rock, titled I Think I Love My Wife, was released in 2007.
 Singer-songwriter St. Vincent named the opening song of her 2011 album, Strange Mercy, after the film.